irish1986/http-micro-server/README.md

 ### Build container locally

 Once the server works successfully, we can build it locally.
+Using `docker.io/python:3.11.6` carries the burden of a large files size (~1GB for this little http server that does nothing significant).

+The solution is to move to other options:

+* `docker.io/python:3.11.6` ~1 GB
+* `docker.io/python:3.11.6-slim-bookworms`
+* `gcr.io/distroless/python3-debian12`
+* Multi-stage (will get into these details later)

 ```bash
 task docker:build